lfbatista/Voice-Interaction-for-Windows/README.md

 ![Graphical interface e comandos disponíveis](http://i.imgur.com/eYAyazk.png)

-All the commands are run from the 80% confidence level.
+All the commands are executed from the 80% confidence.

-Edit the word's dictionary with the intended commands in testereco/testereco/bin/Release/palavras.xml.
+Edit the word's dictionary with the intended commands at testereco/testereco/bin/Release/palavras.xml.

 **Requirements**